humanmade/altis-cloud/docs/logs.md

 # Accessing Logs

-You have access to several types of logging from sites on HM Cloud have following logs available:
+You have access to several types of logging from sites on Altis have following logs available:

 - PHP Error log
 - Nginx Error log